Mohun Bagan's Arijit Bagui - Can't repeat I-League mistakes in Super Cup

 "I'll have to keep on playing diligently and put in more hard work, let's see when it (India cap) materializes.
 If I reach that standard and there is an opening, a call-up will come automatically," he concluded.

 A Mohun Bagan right-back since the turn of the millennium has always been a hot property in Indian football.
-With predecessors like Surkumar Singh, Nirmal Chettri and Pritam Kotal, Arijit Bagui has his task cut-out.
+With predecessors like Surkumar Singh and Pritam Kotal to live up to, Arijit Bagui has his task cut-out.